ctrob67/Pico-DHT-PIO/README.md

-# Pi PICo PIO Based DHT11 Driver with Demo
+# Pi PiCo PIO Based DHT11 Driver with Demo

 This is a DHT11/22 driver written in micropython that uses the PIO capabaility of the Pi Pico.